kirahewitt/noses-db/README.md

-# SealQL Team6
+# SealQl Senior Project
-### Raquel Bonilla, Kaitlin Bleich, Joey Buelow, Ian O'Rourke
+### Ilya Minarov, Jacob Rakestraw, Ian O'Rourke
 Overview
 =================
 * Full Stack Angular/Flask web app for the NOSES database as a project for Cal Poly's CSC 366 class with